 Ensuring Data Security and Privacy

 While blockchain is known for its security, it’s not foolproof.
 Companies must be careful about data privacy.
-Here are some points to consider:
+Here are some points I recommend considering:

 - Cybersecurity Risks: Hackers can exploit weaknesses.